Project-Jorugmond/Kusanagi-Silverhand-Legal-Framework-Docs/overview.md

  - Resistance to Theocracy: Any attempt to impose religious rule—whether directly or through policy laundering—is treated as a civil rights violation and subject to legal countermeasures.

+ - Religious non harm: Religion is forbidden from being used as a justification to harm others.
+This includes forced attempts to convert or co-opt someone.

 More to come: DAO governance mechanics, land and resource rights, environmental protections, post-human legal theory.